 Read time 9 minutes

 The emergence of cloud computing has allowed businesses to keep their data over a secure cloud platform like Office 365 and access it from anywhere.
 Although Exchange Server is a powerful email management server, it can be combined with the benefits of Office 365 in a hybrid deployment scenario to achieve more.
-In the present article, we will go through a method to migrate the archive mailboxes from on-premises Exchange to Office 365.
+In the present article, we will go through a method to migrate the archive mailboxes from Exchange to Office 365.

 Here are some points which you need to understand before starting the migration –